majek/idea/site/033-bpf/main.md

 little need to know how it works: the tool does its job very well, it's descriptive and very fast.

-I'll try to explain how `tcpdump` works and how we use its spinoffs to help fight the packet floods that hit us every day.
+In this article I'll try to explain how `tcpdump` works and how we use its spinoffs to help fight the packet floods that hit us every day.

 But first, we need a bit of history.